← Back to research

 Factory

-Factory builds Droids — autonomous AI coding agents that work across IDEs, CI/CD, and enterprise tools. $50M+ funded, targeting enterprise software teams.
+Factory builds Droids — autonomous AI coding agents that work across IDEs, CI/CD, and enterprise tools. $150M Series C at $1.5B valuation (April 2026), targeting enterprise software teams.

 Key takeaways